KK Kumanovo: History

+For the 2015/16 season, the team registered for the FIBA Europe Cup.
+In the continental club competition, in six preliminary round matches, it was only enough for one home win against Kotkan TP-Basket.
+In the national championship play-offs they reached the final again and were able to achieve one home win against title defenders MZT Skopje before losing another chance of winning the title in four games.

 In the following years, Kumanovo had financial problems, and young domestic players mostly played in the club.
 In the 2020/2021 season, the club played in the semi-finals of the Macedonian Championship, where they lost 2-1 to the then champion MZT Skopje.

 In the 2022/2023 season, the club dropped out of the first league after 15 years.
 After a season where there was no club in the first league, Kumanovo got a new first league club, MKK Kumanovo, which is the successor of the old club.
 And after many years, the Kumani fan group returned to the stands.